pantheon-systems/documentation/source/_docs/non-standard-file-paths.md

 As long as the path you've chosen for your symlink does not conflict with a future core update to your application, this link will persist indefinitely.

 <div class="alert alert-info" role="alert">
-<h4>Note</h4>
+<h3 class="info">Note</h3>
-Adding a symlink for a legacy directory path will not work with private files.
-If you have a private files use case, migrate the file paths and drop references to the legacy location.</div>
+<p>Adding a symlink for a legacy directory path will not work with private files.
+If you have a private files use case, migrate the file paths and drop references to the legacy location.</p></div>